tier4/caret_doc/docs/visualization/visualization_api/callback_information.md

 from caret_analyze import Application, Architecture, Lttng from bokeh.plotting import output_notebook, figure, show output_notebook()
+#output_notebook() is needed only when you run the script on Jupyter Notebook
 arch = Architecture('yaml', '/path/to/architecture_file')
 lttng = Lttng('/path/to/trace_data')
 app = Application(arch, lttng)